 - Toll free: 1-877-680-5866

 The Maine ECCP® program is funded and managed by the State of Maine, Office of Child and Family Services (OCFS).

 ECCP® was developed by Advanced Behavioral Health (ABH) in Middletown, Connecticut.
 ABH manages the ECCP® proprietary integrated data system (EIS), provides training in the model to Maine ECCP® Consultants, and supports fidelity monitoring to ensure ECCP® Consultants adhere to the program structure.

 Maine ECCP® Provider Agencies: OCFS contracts with the following licensed mental health agencies to provide ECCP® services throughout the state.

 - Community Care: Androscoggin county, Cumberland county, Penobscot county, York county

-- Community Health and Counselling Services (CHCS): Aroostook county, Kennebec county
+- Community Health and Counseling Services (CHCS): Aroostook county, Kennebec county

 - Sunrise Opportunities: Washington county, Hancock county